projf/projf-explore/demos/ad-astra/README.md

 # Ad Astra FPGA Demos

 These SystemVerilog demos use starfields and hardware sprites to create greetings demos.
-You can freely build on these [MIT licensed](../../LICENSE) designs.
-Have fun.

 This demo has an associated Project F blog post:: [Ad Astra](https://projectf.io/posts/fpga-ad-astra/).
 New to graphics development on FPGA?
 Check out [Beginning FPGA Graphics](https://projectf.io/posts/fpga-graphics/).